 7015-01.
 SEA Coaching IWRM Rwanda

 Rwanda has adopted Integrated Water Resources Management (IWRM) as its key policy approach to sustainably manage its water resources.
-The Netherlands financially and technically supports the implementation of IWRM through a four-year programme that started in May 2015.
-The programme is executed by the Rwanda Natural Resources Authority (RNRA) and an International Support Unit (ISU).
-During the programme, catchment plans will be developed for four Demonstration Catchments.
-According to Rwanda’s regulations, these plans will need to undergo Strategic Environmental Assessment.
-SEA is most effective when neatly integrated with the plan process it is linked to.
-Scoping for SEA for catchment plans will therefore need to be done in the same period in which the provisional catchment plans are to be developed.
-The NCEA received a request from the Embassy of the Kingdom of the Netherlands (EKN) in Kigali and the RNRA/ISU to help define the scope for the SEAs in four demonstration catchment areas, and strengthen capacity for SEA through learning by doing.
+The Netherlands financially and technically supported the implementation of IWRM through a four-year programme that started in May 2015.
+The programme was executed by the Rwanda Natural Resources Authority (RNRA) and an International Support Unit (ISU).
+During the programme, catchment plans were developed for four Demonstration Catchments.
+According to Rwanda’s regulations, these plans needed to undergo Strategic Environmental Assessment.

 Rapports consultatifs et autres documents

 |NCEA Quick Scan (Review) NWRMP-Rwanda.pdf|